greenCillah/GCP_First2019/README.md

 # Building serverless
-This is the sample application for the
+This is the sample application for the just testing checkin